 Saanich is home to many rare and threatened species and ecosystems.
 These species are tracked by the BC Conservation Data Centre (BCCDC), which maintains a colour-coded list of species and ecosystems which are at risk of being lost (Red), of special concern (Blue), or secure or not at risk (Yellow).
-The federal Species At Risk Act also ranks species as extirpated, endangered, threatened, or not of concern.
 Natural areas in Saanich provide unique ecological characteristics.
 Many of the plant communities are considered at risk of being extirpated, threatened, or endangered (Figure 11).
 Formally endangered species are protected federally through the Species At Risk Act, but this registry is non-exhaustive, has limited applicability outside of federal lands (only applying to migratory bird species at risk and aquatic species on private lands), and does not protect ecosystems at risk.
 Some of these ecosystems are protected through parks and land covenants; however, many remain unprotected by legislation.